Perimeter length of the convex hull of Brownian motion in the hyperbolic plane: Introduction

 In the case of Euclidean Brownian motion on~$\RR^2$, its perimeter length $L^{\mathrm{E}}_t$ enjoys the exact formula, due to Letac and Tak\'acs~\cite{letac-takacs},

 from which it readily follows that if $T_\lambda \sim \expo{\lambda}$ is independent of the Brownian motion, then

 in particular, when $\lambda =1$, $\EE L^{\mathrm{E}}_{T_1} = \pi \sqrt{2} \approx 4.44\ldots$.
 The appearance of~$\sqrt{8\pi}$ in both Theorem~\ref{thm:expectation} and in~\eqref{eq:euclidean-formula} is not merely a coincidence, but a reflection of the local-Euclidean heuristic at small times.
-This is in line with the fact that the heat kernel $p_t(x,y)$ of $\HH^2$ has the small-time behaviour (which holds in general, see e.g. \cite[Chapter 5]{hsu})
+This is in line with the fact that the heat kernel $p_t(x,y)$ of $\HH^2$ has the small-time behaviour (which holds in general, see e.g. \cite[Chapter 5]{hsu}), recalling that $d_\HH$ denotes the hyperbolic distance,

 which resembles its Euclidean counterpart especially when $x$ and $y$ are close; also taking $t \approx 0$ in the SDE description yields the same intuition, since, as $r\to 0$, $\tanh r \sim r$ and $\sinh r \sim r$, so~\eqref{eq:r-sde}--\eqref{eq:theta-sde} approximate the polar description of Brownian motion on $\RR^2$ for $t \approx 0$.
 See~\S\ref{sec:comments} below for further comparison between the hyperbolic and Euclidean settings.